liferay/liferay-central-test-2/README.markdown

 [Liferay
 Portal](http://www.liferay.com/community/liferay-projects/liferay-portal) is an
 open source enterprise web platform for building business solutions that deliver immediate results and long-term value.
-It started out as a personal development project in 2000 and was open sourced in 2001.
+Liferay Portal started out as a personal development project in 2000 and was open sourced in 2001.

 To get started, check out the project's community homepage at [http://liferay.org](http://liferay.org)!